 As New York State ("State") regulations require, the Water Authority routinely tests your drinking water for numerous contaminants.
-These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead and copper, volatile organic compounds, total trihalomethanes, haloacetic acids, radiological and synthetic organic compounds.
+These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead and copper, volatile organic compounds, total trihalomethanes, haloaetic acids, radiological and synthetic organic compounds.

-The table presented on page 4 depicts which contaminants were detected in your drinking water.
+The table presented on pages 4 and 5 depicts which contaminants were detected in your drinking water.
 The State allows water systems to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Therefore, some of our data, though representative of the water quality, is more than one year old
+Therefore, some of our data, though representative of the water quality, is more than one year old.

-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+The State Department of Health's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 800-426-4791 or the Nassau County Health Department at 516-227-9697.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791 or the Nassau County Department of Health at 516-227-9692.